Home

 Wild Mouse

 This was my first ever wild mouse.
 It really did seem as if you'd fly right off the track in the turns.
-Breaks!
+Brakes!

 Sarah and I had two consecutive days of fun and coasters in Virginia.
 We had great weather on June 4 & 5, 2007 for our extended road trip.
 Great park ...great rides, lots of trees, good design and layout, great themed areas and a great water park too.
 Tomb Raider: Firefall was a truly great surprise!
 Flames bursting up through pools of water!
 It is as much fun to watch as it is to ride.